teamniteo/handbook/2_Operations/scrum.md

 ## Daily Standup

 Daily standup meetings are short meetings every day where we go over the work done on the previous day and to be done the same/next day.
 It is also where we discuss any blockers and where project managers can keep a tab on workload.
+The order for Niteans on standups is alphabetically.
+So the person whose first name starts with `A` goes first.
 Every project has its own standup time.

 Turn on your camera during the standup.
 Try to refrain from doing other things (browsing, doing support, etc.) during the meeting -- it rarely takes more than 15 minutes and we should all pay attention to everyone else for this period.